sudoxnym/roomba_rest980/README.md

 Unavailable: The entity is currently unavailable.
 Unknown: The state is not yet known.
 ```
-Since the Roomba reports a much more extensive cycle/phase output, I added an attribute "extendedStatus" that gives you "Ready", "Training", "Spot".
+Since the Roomba reports a much more extensive cycle/phase output, I added an attribute "extendedStatus" that gives you "Ready", "Training", "Spot", etc.